The easiest way to start up Kawa is to run the ‘kawa’ program.

 This way you can compile multiple Scheme programs at once, and still control which one(s) will compile to standalone application(s).

-Both method will create a MyProgram.class
+Both method will create a MyProgram.class which you can either

-(as decribed in the previous section), or invoke as an application:
+load (as decribed in the previous section), or invoke as an application:

-java MyProgram [args
+java MyProgram [args]

 Your Scheme program can access the command-line arguments args

-by using the global variable ‘command-line-arguments
+by using the global variable ‘command-line-arguments’,

-or the R6RS function ‘command-line
+or the R6RS function ‘command-line’.

-If there is no explicit module-export
+If there is no explicit module-export in a module compiled

-then no names are exported.
+with --main then no names are exported.
 (The default

 otherwise is for all names to be exported.)

-An applet is a Java class that inherits from java.applet.Applet
+An applet is a Java class that inherits from java.applet.Applet.

 The applet can be downloaded and run in a Java-capable web-browser.